 Planning for Safety

 The UN estimates that 95% of aggressive behaviour, harassment, and abusive language in online spaces are aimed at women and come from current or former male partners.
-This behaviour is used to control, intimate and isolate women and girls.
+This behaviour is used to control, intimidate and isolate women and girls.
 Planning for safety can be one way women can take back power in abusive relationships.
 Here are some tips and suggestions on how to be safe online.

 Cell Phone Safety